-Faculty drummer, Dave Madden, with a student at a (pre-Covid) session.
+Faculty drummer, Dave Madden, with a student.

 Read below to learn more about private instruction or shared lessons.
-Please note that the location of lessons is determined by the teacher and student.

 Not sure what you want to do?
 Schedule a free consultation or try a free trial lesson!